wittypluck/ha-unifi-network/README.md

 - Local polling against the UniFi Network Integration API (no cloud)
 - Config flow in the UI (no YAML)
 - Entity categories marked as Diagnostic
-- Two platforms enabled by default:
+- Three platforms enabled by default:
   - device_tracker
   - sensor
+  - button

 ### Entities created